pnp/cli-microsoft365/docs/docs/cmd/teams/team/team-remove.md

 ## Options

 `-i, --id [id]`
 : The ID of the Microsoft Teams team to remove.
-Specify either id or name but not both
+Specify either `id` or `name` but not both.

 `-n, --name [name]`
 : The display name of the Microsoft Teams team to remove.
-Specify either id or name but not both
+Specify either `id` or `name` but not both.

 `--confirm`
-: Don't prompt for confirming removing the specified team
+: Don't prompt for confirming removing the specified team.

 --8<-- "docs/cmd/_global.md"